chengyuxing/rabbit-sql/README.md

 - **new XQLFileManager()**

-  If source root `.../src/main/resources` contains file what is named `xql-file-manager.properties` or `xql-file-manager.yml`, optional properties will be init by this file, if both exists, `xql-file-manager.yml` go first,
+  If source root `.../src/main/resources` contains file what is named `xql-file-manager.yml`, optional properties will be init by this file.

   Default options: